Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation therapy uses strong X-rays to kill cancer cells.
-Your doctor may advise it to kill any extra melanoma cells after surgery.
-It can also be used for advanced melanomas to try to ease pain.
+It is not a common treatment for melanoma, but it can be helpful in some cases.
 It may be used on its own, or along with other types of treatment.

 Your doctor may advise radiation therapy for any of these reasons:

 The melanoma could not be removed completely by surgery.

 Surgery is not a good option for you.
 For example, if you are elderly or you have melanoma in a hard-to-treat area, such as your eyelid, nose, or ear.

-You have had your lymph nodes removed but are at high risk of the cancer coming back.
+You have had lymph nodes removed but are at high risk of the cancer coming back.

-The melanoma has grown again on your skin or in your lymph nodes.
+The melanoma has grown again after surgery, either on your skin or in your lymph nodes.

-The melanoma has spread to your brain or spinal cord.
+The melanoma has spread to your brain, spinal cord, or other organs.

-A specialist called a radiation oncologist creates your treatment plan.
+A doctor called a radiation oncologist creates your treatment plan.
 The plan shows what kind of radiation you’ll have and how long the treatment will last.
 This doctor can also prepare you for how you may feel during and after the treatment.

-You may have imaging tests, such as computed tomography scans (CT) scans.
+You may have imaging tests, such as CT scans.
 Imaging tests take pictures of the inside of your body.
 They help find out where you need treatment.
 You may have the same tests after treatment to see how well the treatment worked.

 Once your radiation oncologist has mapped out your treatment plan, a radiation therapist gives you the radiation.
 You may have this treatment as an outpatient.
 This means you go home the same day of treatment.
 Or you may have it as an inpatient.
 This means you stay overnight in the hospital.
 If you’re having treatment directed at just a small part of your body, it will most likely be outpatient.